-In support of the Blueprint MedTech Pilot, the POCTRN at CIMIT seeks groundbreaking collaborative research projects in the early stages of translation to improve the diagnosis and treatment of disorders of the nervous system.
-Applications must present potentially transformative solutions to unmet needs with an ultimate goal of improving healthcare outcomes.
-If successful, projects should be viable candidates for commercial development.
+In support of the Blueprint MedTech Pilot, the POCTRN at CIMIT solicited groundbreaking collaborative research projects in the early stages of translation to improve the diagnosis and treatment of disorders of the nervous system.
+The solicitation was open from June 1 through June 21.
+Applications are no longer being accepted.

-Awards up to $100K total cost are available to the most promising and innovative neurotechnologies to help support their development journey toward commercialization.
+Awards up to $100K total cost will be made to the most promising and innovative neurotechnologies to help support their development journey toward commercialization.

 Awardees will also have the unique opportunity to work directly with mentors experienced in commercializing neurotech devices to help address project related business, regulatory, clinical, and technical issues.